atlantidezign/copyman/README.md

 ### Binaries Download
 You can download already compiled executables:
 - from [Releases](https://github.com/atlantidezign/copyman/releases) section
-- from the official Copyman website: https://www.copyman.it
+- from the official Copyman website: https://www.copyman.it (also Nightly Builds)

 ## Usage